People Express How They Got Greasy Revenge By Obeying The Rules

 Me: Oh my goodness.
 I’m terribly sorry for what you are going through!
 I recommend you hang up right now and dial 911, so they can send the fire department to save your house!

 Karen: I pay my phone bill every month; you work for me!

-You better call 911 before my house is completely gone!
+Me: I really wish I could do that for you, but 911 is alerted based on your location.
 I’m 1,000 miles away from you, and if I dial 911, then the cops are going to show up at my location, not yours.
 I don’t even have the ability to access the internet to look up your local emergency services.
-I don’t want to waste your time while your house is burning, so please hang up and call them right now!

 Karen: What kind of customer service is this!
 The customer is always right, and now it is your fault that my house is still on fire!
 You better call 911 right now OR GET ME YOUR SUPERVISOR!